-The newly opened Hanalei Viewpoint (Viewpoint) site, located on Kūhio Highway, offers opportunities for wildlife observation and photography with two primary viewing areas looking out over the Hanalei NWR.
+The newly opened Hanalei Viewpoint (Viewpoint) site, located on Kūhio Highway, offers opportunities for wildlife observation and photography with two primary viewing areas looking out on the Hanalei NWR.
 The site includes parking for 25 cars, two buses, interpretive displays, vault toilets, seating, and native plantings that will provide students, residents, and visitors with opportunities to learn about the natural and cultural history of the Hanalei Valley and the Hanalei NWR.
 Specifically located away from breeding populations of native wetland bird species, a National Environmental Policy Act Finding of No Significant Impacts was issued for the site on November 26, 2019 (USFWS 2019).

-Wildlife observation and photography also occurs along 'Ōhiki Road, a narrow, paved road adjacent to the Hanalei River, which bisects the wetland area of the Refuge.
-The road is not Refuge property; however, along 'Ōhiki Road there are several areas utilized for this purpose, including the 'Ōkolehao parking lot and trailhead; the first 1⁄4-mile of the 'Okolehao Trail, a public trail that ascends a hillside into the Halele'a Forest Reserve; and the Ducks Unlimited ponds managed wetland area.
+Wildlife observation and photography also occurs along the first 1⁄4-mile of the 'Okolehao Trail, a public trail that ascends a hillside into the Halele'a Forest Reserve; and at the small viewing area at the Ducks Unlimited ponds managed wetland.
 Wildlife observation and photography within closed areas of the Refuge are determined on a case-by-case basis with approval of the Refuge Manager.
-See map figures at end of document for proposed use areas.